mobxjs/mobx/docs/best/react-performance.md

 # Optimizing rendering React components

 MobX is very fast, [often even faster than Redux](https://twitter.com/mweststrate/status/718444275239882753).
 But here are some tips to get most out of React and MobX.
 Note that most tips apply to React in general and are not specific for MobX.

 ## Use many small components

 `@observer` components will track all values they use and re-render if any of them changes.
 So the smaller your components are, the smaller the change they have to re-render; it means that more parts of your user interface have the possibility to render independently of each other.

 ## Render lists in dedicated components

 This is especially true when rendering big collections.
 React is notoriously bad at rendering large collections as the reconciler has to evaluate the components produced by a collection on each collection change.
-It is therefor recommended to have components that just map over a collection and render it, and render nothing else:
+It is therefore recommended to have components that just map over a collection and render it, and render nothing else:

 Bad: